Detroit Movie Palaces

-In the Cultural Center of Detroit, on the east side of the Detroit Institute of Arts building (the opposite side of the DIA from the Woodward Avenue entrance).
-The entrance to the theater is right by the John R entrance to the DIA.
+In the Cultural Center of Detroit, on the east side (or John R side) of the Detroit Institute of Arts building (the opposite side of the DIA from the Woodward Avenue entrance).
+The entrance to the theater is right by the John R dropoff area for the DIA.
 John R runs one-way south, with the theater between I-94 and Warren.
-The nearest highway access is the John R exit on eastbound I-94.

-Going home, the nearby intersection of Warren and I-75 provides quick access to other freeways (I-94 and I-96).
-To get to this intersection from the DFT, just continue south on John R. At the Michigan Science Center, turn left on Warren and go straight for several blocks until you reach I-75.
-To access I-10, turn right on Warren at the science center.
-Nearby Woodward Avenue lets you drive straight north or south from the DFT and the DIA.
+Going home, the nearby intersection of Warren and I-75 provides quick access to I-94 and I-96.
+You can access I-10 from Warren west of Woodward.
+Woodward also lets you drive straight north or south from the DFT and the DIA.

 The area around the DFT is well-lit at night, with DIA security guards both on foot and in vehicles.

-Ticket prices range from $6 to $8.50.
-General admission is $8.50.
-You pay $6.50 if you're a DIA member, a senior citizen, or a student (with ID).
-A five-ticket card costs $30 for an average ticket price of $6 (and also saves you time waiting in line).
-Special events like the Saturday Animation Club and the Cinetopia International Film Festival have different ticket prices.
+General admission is $9.50, but you can pay $7.50 if you're a DIA member, a senior citizen, or a student with ID.
+A five-ticket card costs $35 for an average ticket price of $7 (and also saves you time waiting in line).
+Special Saturday matinees have different admission prices.

 The theater ticket box office opens one hour before a show starts (which is also when the Crystal Gallery Café opens).
 You can also buy tickets in advance.
 With every DFT ticket purchase, patrons receive a voucher for free parking in the John R lot on their next visit.